Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Convolutional neural network

 where $\lambda$ determines the relative impact of each term.
 The JS-divergence is a smooth and symmetric version of the KL-divergence which minimizes the difference between the predicted probability distributions and the target distributions.
 The entropy term serves as a regularization term that only depends on the predicted probability distribution.
 Minimizing the entropy term alone is a non-parametric way of obtaining the smallest possible support for the predicted distribution.

 In~\citet{Vernardos_2020} they used a value of $\lambda = 0.9$, but we use a value of $\lambda = 0.975$, which leads to the entropy term contributing $\approx 45$ per cent of the relative contribution to the loss.
 Our value for $\lambda$ is purposely closer to 1 in order to avoid learning narrower predicted probability distributions and thus underestimating the uncertainty.
-In addition to equation~(\ref{Loss_function}), the regularization term of the BNN described in Sect.~\ref{Epistemic_uncertainty} is appended to the loss to control the standard deviation of the model weights.
+In addition to equation~(\ref{Loss_function}), the regularization term of the BNN described in Section~\ref{Epistemic_uncertainty} is appended to the loss to control the standard deviation of the model weights.

-For each data set, we allocate 230,000 of the mock images for training the CNN while reserving 20,000 for validation.
 We train the CNNs through multiple passes of the entire training sets, referred to as epochs.
 Each CNN is trained for a total of 2,000 epochs.
 During both training and inference, we augment each image by randomly rotating in intervals of $90\degree$ and flipping vertically or horizontally.
 This teaches the CNNs to remain invariant under these transformations and effectively increases the number of training examples by a factor of 8, preventing overfitting.
 We find that augmenting the data during inference improves uncertainty estimates as we average the predictions across various orientations.
-We also sample a new realization of the training labels each epoch, as mentioned in Sect.~\ref{training_labels}.
+We also sample a new realization of the training labels each epoch, as mentioned in Section~\ref{training_labels}.